meshcloud/meshcloud-docs/docs/meshcloud.profile.md

 ### Information

-Here you can find all your personal information stored in the meshPortal.
-You can also expand an area on the bottom of the page, that shows you all systems related to the meshPortal, that also persist your personal information.
-In general the meshPortal tries to store as little of your personal information as possible in the different systems.
+Here you can find all your personal information stored in the meshStack.
+You can also expand an area on the bottom of the page, to see a list of related systems, that also persist your personal information (e.g. cloud platforms).
+In general meshStack tries to store as little of your personal information as possible in the different systems.

 ### Platform Notification Subscriptions